TourmalineCore/inner-circle-documentation/checklists/submit-pr-for-review.md

 e.g. *"feat: add redirect from shorthand /b that is used in QR code to make links as short as possible to /books"*
 - the fix or new functionality is covered by tests
 - all tests pass locally and in pipeline.
 If they don't pass for a known reason and fixing it is out of scope, please inform your colleagues about it  in the chat
+- all conflicts with the target branch are resolved
 - unusual functionality has comments and link to the source of this solution (if applicable), things that can cause confusion are also accompanied by comments
 - no console logs or unnecessary commented out code
 - code style and naming conventions are followed